wbzyl/rails4-tutorial/lib/views/zaczynamy.md

 8\.
 Zapełniamy bazę jakimiś danymi, dopisując do pliku *db/seeds.rb*:

     :::ruby db/seeds.rb
-    Fortune.create! :quotation => 'I hear and I forget.
+    Fortune.create! quotation: 'I hear and I forget.
 I see and I remember.
 I do and I understand.'
-    Fortune.create! :quotation => 'Everything has its beauty but not everyone sees it.'
+    Fortune.create! quotation: 'Everything has its beauty but not everyone sees it.'
-    Fortune.create! :quotation => 'It does not matter how slowly you go so long as you do not stop.'
+    Fortune.create! quotation: 'It does not matter how slowly you go so long as you do not stop.'
-    Fortune.create! :quotation => 'Study the past if you would define the future.'
+    Fortune.create! quotation: 'Study the past if you would define the future.'

 Następnie umieszczamy powyższe fortunki w bazie, wykonujac w terminalu
 polecenie:

     :::bash
-    bin/rake db:seed  # Load the seed data from db/seeds.rb
+    rake db:seed  # Load the seed data from db/seeds.rb

 Powyższy kod „smells” (dlaczego?) i należy go poprawić.
 Na przykład tak jak to zrobiono tutaj {%= link_to "seeds.rb", "/database_seed/seeds-fortunes.rb" %}.